tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ShimmerTransforms.IsItemTransformLocked seems to have been split, need to verify RecipeLoader.DecraftAvailable and other logic still applies.
 - Need to update TileID.Sets.DisableSmartCursor
 - Update ModPylon docs to removed danger check from check listing.
-- Need to add anyWire, water, anyWater, anyLava, anyHoney, anyShimmer to Tile.TML.VanillaRemapping, as well as new properly cased properties for each.
 - Remove totalWeight parameter from ModifyWorldGenTasks
 - WorldGenerator._seed needs to be internal again.
 The patch was lost
 - Consider updating FlexibleTileWand.Reload